kshetline/tubular_time/README.md

 * Extensive date/time manipulation and calculation capabilities.
 * Many features available using a familiar Moment.js-style API.
 * Astronomical time conversions among TDT (Terrestrial Dynamic Time), UT1, UTC and TAI, as well as local mean time, by geographic longitude, to one minute (of time) resolution.
+* Astronomical time conversions among TDT (Terrestrial Dynamic Time), UT1, UTC and TAI, as well as local mean time, by geographic longitude, to one minute (of time) resolution.
 * Internationalization via JavaScript’s `Intl` Internationalization API, with additional built-in i18n support for issues not covered by `Intl`, and US-English fallback for environments without `Intl` support.
 * Package suitable for tree shaking and Angular optimization.
 * Full TypeScript typing support.